ampproject/amphtml/extensions/amp-access/0.1/iframe-api/README.md

 Strong timeout and one-behind semantics are observed for authorization call.
 If the `authorize()` method does not return within a 3s timeout, the previously returned authorization response is used.
 If no previous response is available or it's too old, the `defaultResponse` value from the configuration is used.
 However, even in case of timeout, the iframe authorization will continue until fully complete and will be made available for the next authorization attempt.

-In the case of `amp-subscriptions` the autorization response must conform to the `local` service autorization struture.
+In the case of `amp-subscriptions` the authorization response must conform to the `local` service authorization struture.

 ## Pingback method

 The `pingback` method is optional.
 If specified, it can implement impression event.
 The main purpose of this method is metering implementation.

+In `amp-subscriptions` the `Entitlement` object, if one is preset, is passed to the pingback.